secure-systems-lab/dsse/specification.md

 To sign:

--   Serialize BODY according to PAYLOAD_TYPE.
+-   Serialize the message according to PAYLOAD_TYPE.
 Call the result SERIALIZED_BODY.
--   Sign PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY), base64-encode the result,
+-   Sign PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY), base64-encode the result, and
-    and store it in `sig`.
+    store it in `sig`.
 -   Base64-encode SERIALIZED_BODY and store it in `payload`.
 -   Store PAYLOAD_TYPE in `payloadType`.